Fire Emblem Fates: Reception

 The different versions of Fates received high scores on aggregate site Metacritic.
 Birthright scored 86/100 based on thirty-five critic reviews.
 Conquest received a slightly higher score of 87/100, based on forty reviews.
 Revelation scored 88/100 based on twenty-five reviews.
 Reviews for all versions of Fates generated a score of 88/100 based on thirty-six reviews.
 Famitsu, which reviewed both physical versions in tandem, praised them for their drama and characters, despite noting that the inter-character relations of the two versions were complicated, and only playing one side of the story might leave players unsatisfied.
 They praised the various battle functions, relationship mechanics and easy-to-use interface.
 The "My Castle" feature, while starting out as feeling incomplete, was a satisfying experience.
 Martin Robinson of Eurogamer praised the game as a sound continuation of the mechanical improvements of Awakening: he positively noted the grey morality of the characters and story, and singled out Conquest as the "cooler" of the two physical versions due to its challenge and cast.
 His main criticism was its multi-part release, which he called "needlessly convoluted" and stated might alienate fans attracted to the series by Awakening.
 He also faulted Nintendo's translation work as less "characterful" than the localization of Awakening by 8-4, along with the "clumsy" removal of the Japanese original's petting mechanic.
+Mic writer Kevin O'Keeffe praised the inclusion of same-sex relations, stating that he was pleasantly surprised to find that the relationships were explicitly romantic and as legitimate as the heterosexual relationships.
+Despite his praise, he criticized the lack of relationship options, as well as the loss of two playable characters in the form of the two's potential offspring if Corrin and Niles each married a woman.
+He appreciated the inclusion for the sake of representation, arguing that such inclusions make LGBT people feel more comfortable with themselves.
+TechRadar writer V.S.
+Wells was critical of how it depicted Niles and Rhajat, believing they fit into the "depraved bisexual" stereotype and that their bisexuality was used to "highlight their moral ambiguity".
+They cited Rhajat stalking Corrin even if Corrin is married, as well as Niles threatening torture "for fun" while flirting with other characters.
+Melanie Zawodniak of Nintendo World Report was mixed on Corrin; while she commended the developers for making an avatar character the protagonist as she felt it added "personal stakes" to the player's relationship with both their allies and enemies, she found Corrin to be poorly written and a "disaster of a character".